 The results from DuPont wax application give your car a shiny surface.
 Washing and cleaning your car before applying the sealant produces the best results for that showroom finish.

-Polymer solutions like Teflon are engineered to last longer than their counterparts.
+Polymer solutions like Teflon last longer than their counterparts.
 Most waxes contain natural carnauba, which comes off sooner than the synthetic waxes.
 The DuPont wax ingredients restore and preserve the life of your car paint.

 Cons of DuPont Wax